 ii.
 What would be the likely cost of undertaking the required analysis to improve those decisions?

-You’ve identified your big problems with an analytics component and you’ve pinpointed where data and decision making intersect with the business processes underlying those issues.
+4. Decision time: You’ve identified your big problems with an analytics component and you’ve pinpointed where data and decision making intersect with the business processes underlying those issues.
 You’ve also quantified the potential value of improving those decisions and the analytics cost of doing so.
 Now do the maths and scrap anything with a mediocre or minimal return.
 Congratulations, what’s left are your high-value analytics projects.

 Historically one of the main reasons data projects fail is that they simply aren’t completed quickly enough.
 It’s an easy trap to fall into — after all, ‘big data’ requires big solutions right?
 Wrong.
 Don’t try and build a mega-solution.
 Instead, take your list of high-value projects and refine one down to a single clearly defined use case.
-Then scope out how you’re going to complete that in 90 days or less (call me if you need a hand).
+Then scope out how you’re going to complete that in 90 days or less (call us if you need a hand).
 Now repeat steps 2 & 3 ten times and your Big Data problems won’t seem anywhere near as big.

 ABOUT THE AUTHOR